 Paying Down the Loan Balance

 It’s only a loan if you repay it.
 As you figure out how loans work, you’ll see that most loans get paid off gradually over time.
-Each monthly payment is split into parts: a portion of it repays the loan balance, and a portion of it is your interest cost.
-An amortization table shows how loans work this way, and how interest costs go down over time.
+Each monthly payment is split into two parts: a portion of it repays the loan balance, and a portion of it is your interest cost.
+An amortization table shows how this works, and how interest costs go down over time.

 Qualifying for a Loan

 To get a loan you’ll have to qualify.
 Lenders only make loans when they think they’ll be repaid.
 Your credit is important in helping you qualify, since it shows how you’ve used loans in the past.
 Good credit means you’re more likely to get a loan at a reasonable rate.
 You may also need to show that you have enough income to repay the loan.collateral.
 This allows the lender to take something and sell it if you’re unable to repay the loan.
-You might also have to have somebody with good credit co-sign the loan - they’ll promise to repay it if you can’t.
+You might even have to have somebody with good credit co-sign the loan, which means they’ll promise to repay it if you can’t.

 How Loans Work in Practice